Joris-van-der-Wel/node-pg-large-object/readme-header.md

 ------------

 ```
-npm install pg-large-object
+npm install --save pg-large-object
 ```

-You will also need to install the [pg](https://www.npmjs.org/package/pg) library:
+You will also need to install either the [pg](https://www.npmjs.org/package/pg) library, or the [pg-promise](https://www.npmjs.org/pg-promise) library:

 ```
-npm install pg
+npm install --save pg
+# or
+npm install --save pg-promise
 ```

 Some of the methods in this library require PostgreSQL 9.3 (server) and up: